All about newborn poo

 • Allergies

-• They’re eating less, and aren’t as hungry
+• Eating less and not as hungry

 • Their tummy feels firm

-Common causes of constipation in newborns
+What can cause constipation in newborns

 Dehydration: Constipation can be caused by a lack of fluids.
 There are many reasons for this, including: